tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Resources accounting

 The accounting of the resources of all players will entirely be hidden from the players and be done exclusively by the judging party.

 Players will be given their initial amount of resources and it will be left up to them to then track their resources  if they need to.
-The judging party's interface will not include anything to read the resources / balances of any players.
+The judging party's interface will not include anything to read the resources/balances of any players.

 The judging party, before the instantiation of the players, will instantiate every player's resources.
 As every transaction has to go through the judging party, it will also be the one responsible for updating the resources balances.

-This way, we do not need any access control mechanism for the players, they do not have any knowledge about the "real" accounts and as a consequence, no access to it (as they cannot access objects without reference to them, as per [][Assumptions])
+This way, we do not need any access control mechanism for the players, they do not have any knowledge about the "real" accounts and as a consequence, no access to it (as they cannot access objects without a reference to them, as per [][Assumptions])

 ### Judging party exclusiveness aka turn-by-turn enforcement

-In order to allow only the current player to access the judging party and make call to it, we will simply keep track of the current player in the judging party and every judging party's interface function will check whether the calling player is the current player or not and immediately abort if not.
+In order to allow only the current player to access the judging party and make calls to it, we will simply keep track of the current player _id_ in the judging party and every judging party's interface function will check whether the calling player is the current player or not and immediately abort if not.
 Player [authentication][playerauth] guarantees that another player cannot submit transactions by using the _current player_ as the origin of the transaction.

 ### Transaction History Log [transaclog]